jsadler/PowerShell-Scripts/Functions/ReadMe.md

 ##Get-LoggedOnUser
   >Gets the current logged on user of a server or workstation by seeing what usernames have a explorer.exe service running

+##Get-LogonServer
+  >Displays the name of whichever server you authenticated through.

 ##Get-MACAddress
   >Gets remote machines MAC address.
 Written by James Vaughan